 Aesthetics and Efficiency

-- Wood: A wood burning fireplace typically wins in the experience category.
+- Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the opportunity to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
-Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
+Wood fires typically receive up to a 15% efficiency rating, a lot lower than a furnace that has consistent service performed.
 They do generate a lot of heat, but most of that heat is released up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up and out the chimney.